Alert 1 of 1

 Zelle® Frequently Asked Questions

-1. Members who wish to use Zelle for the first time at First Entertainment will need to enroll in the service before they may send or receive funds.
-Before enrolling a token, the member needs to meet the eligibility requirements below:
+If you are looking to use Zelle for the first time at First Entertainment, you will need to enroll in the service before you may send or receive funds and meet the eligibility requirements below:

 • Must have a personal checking account (Value or Advantage)